LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Algorithm and Performance Modeling

-Prior works \cite{van2024gptvq, tang2023lut} apply either weight-only or activation-only vector quantization.
-We propose that these approaches can be extended to \textbf{activation-weight co-quantization}.
+From the analysis in this example, we observe that either weight-only or activation-only VQ applied in prior works \cite{van2024gptvq, tang2023lut} incur high computation latency or require loading large tables.
+To resolve these issues, we extend these schemes to \textbf{activation-weight co-quantization}, which quantizes in coarser-grain but still maintain comparable accuracy as shown in Table \ref{tab:algo_results}.
 As illustrated in Figure \ref{fig:vq2d}, the process involves \ding{192} generating codebooks for weights and activations, \ding{193} pre-computing dot products between them to form 2D lookup tables, \ding{194} finding the closest centroid for each activation vector, and \ding{195} accessing the entry based on the activation and weight centroid indices for accumulation.
 In the figure, vector $(6,3)$ is closer to $(6,2)$ at index 0.
 As the first weight centroid index is 0, we access the lookup table entry $(0,0)$ with value $18$.

 With this scheme, the latency of off-chip memory access is

 and the on-chip computation latency is

 The same setting as previous example results $T_{mem} = 569$, $T_{lat} = 288$, and the overall latency is $569$ cycles.